HL7/davinci-ra/input/pagecontent/guidance.md

 In addition, the [Risk Adjustment Coding Gap Report] provides capability of sharing supporting evidence for a Condition Category through the use of the `MeasureReport.evaluatedResource` element.
 This supporting evidence may include resources for data such as encounters, lab results, medications, and procedures, and the `evaluatedResource` shall reference the appropriate US Core profile.
 The extension [ra-groupReference](StructureDefinition-ra-groupReference.html) added to the `evaluatedResource` element enables tying a specific supporting evidence to a particular Condition Category.
 This is accomplished by setting the extension’s `valueString` to be the same value of the `MeasureGroup.group.id` of the Condition Category to establish the association between a supporting evidence and one or more Condition Categories.

+### Risk Adjustment Coding Gaps Reporting

+Figure 3-1 is an example risk adjustment coding gap report.
+The Client calls the [$report] operation for patient Eve Everywoman (subject) and for a clinical evaluation period from January 1, 2021 to December 31, 2021 (periodStart and periodEnd).
+The Server receives the request and finds a matching risk adjustment coding gap report for Eve Everywoman that has a clinical evaluation period of January 1, 2021 to September 30, 2021, which overlaps the periodStart and periodEnd dates provided in the [$report] operation.
+This report was created by the backend risk adjustment engine on October 18th, 2021 using the risk adjustment model CMS-HCC V24.
+As shown in this example report, Eve Everywoman has five Hierarchical Condition Categories (HCC) and of which three conditions are historic diagnoses and two are suspected diagnoses.
+For example, one of the historic diagnoses is HCC 18, Diabetes with no Complications.
+This coding gap shows as closed and the evidence status was last updated on April 1, 2021.
+The supporting evidence shows the clinical data that was used to close the coding gap HCC 18.

+{% include img-portrait.html img="report-risk-adjustment.png" caption = "Figure 3-1 Example Risk Adjustment Coding Gap Report" %}

-### Profiles
+### Resources and Profiles

-The following resources and their profiles specified in this guide are used to support communicating adjustment coding gap reports from Server to Client:
+The following resources and their profiles specified in this guide are used to support sharing adjustment coding gap reports from Server to Client:

 |Resource Type|Profile Name|Link to Profile|
 |---|---|---|